taylorhixson/WF/README.md

 4. Between the **iframe src= quotation marks**, paste the link to the **GitHub Pages** (gh-pages branch) for the project repository.
 It should look like https://YourGitHubAccount.github.io/repoName/webapp.

 5. Between the width and height quotations, set the width and height of the map.
-For example, the final html might look like: `<iframe src="https://taylorhixson.github.io/WF/webapp" width="800" height="400"></iframe>`.
-Also try adding scrolling="no".
-This may not work for all content management systems.
+For example, the final html might look like: `<iframe src="https://taylorhixson.github.io/WF/webapp" width="100%" height="400"></iframe>`.
+For width=, the 100% indicates stretching to fill the page width.
+It is also possible to set the width to a static number such as `width="800"`.

 6. Click Preview to check out how it appears.